 As in the Klass case and the Weber and Saravia case, the Court again had to assess the Swedish system about three decades later and reached the same conclusion.
-In the case of Segerstedt-Wiberg and Others v.
+In the case of Segerstedt-Wiberg v.
 Sweden, five Swedish nationals requested access to their records contained in the secret police register.
 A few applicants had their request refused and other applicants were allowed to inspect some records.
 Together they complained in Strasbourg about both the continued storage and the refusal to provide full access to their records.
 After the Leander case, the Records Board (Registernämnden) had replaced the National Police Board to monitor compliance with the Police Data Act, and the independent Data Inspection Board (Datainspektionen) had been introduced to monitor compliance with the more general Personal Data Act.
-The latter was competent to receive complaints from individuals (§ 63), and in order to carry out its oversight function it had access to the personal data that was being processed, to additional information, and to the premises where the processing took place (§ 64).
-Having regard to this, and to its findings in the Leander case, the Court deemed it established that the system met the requirement of Article 8, second paragraph (§ 103).50 More recently, in Kennedy v. the United Kingdom, the Court concluded that the British system for secret surveillance, contained 'adequate and effective guarantees against abuse' (§ 153).
-Mr Kennedy complained that the British regimen to intercept internal communications on a targeted basis, established under the Regulation of Investigatory Powers Act
+The latter had the authority to receive complaints from individuals,78 and in order to carry out its oversight function it had access to the personal data that was being processed, to additional information, and to the premises where the processing took place.79 In regard to this, and to its findings in the Leander case, the Court deemed it established that the system met the requirement of Article 8, second paragraph.80